-We must never forget that Hitler did not force his way to power – he was elected.
+We must never forget that Hitler did not force his way to power – he was wanted by his people.
 We must remember that the most brutal, murderous tyrants in history, used deception long before they reached for the sword.
-And even after they had revealed their true faces, they were still wanted by many people; they were even loved by them.
+And even after they had revealed their true faces, they were still wanted by many people; they were even ‘loved’ by them.

-And when the killings began in earnest, it was not Russian hands that dripped with the innocent blood of so many – it was those who served the people, who were mercilessly killing them.
-The sons of the land were dying at the hands of their own brothers – sometimes, literally…
+And when the killing began in earnest, it was not Soviet hands that dripped with the innocent blood of so many – it was those who claimed to serve the people, that were destroying them.
+The sons of the land were dying at the hands of their own brothers.

 But how was such monstrosity chosen?
 And why was it allowed to endure for so long?

 Utopia – this is what, I think, lies behind all other reasons.
 The human heart longs for prosperity and peace; it is our make-up, our deepest desire.
-And so, well-meaning ideas, by well-meaning people, were wrapped in promises and presented to the people, most of whom, longing for peace, unity, and life with no class-system, hierarchy, or oppression, took the bait and swallowed the lie…
+And so, well-meaning ideas, by well-meaning people, were wrapped in promises and presented to the people, most of whom, longing for peace, unity, and life with no class-system and no poverty, took the bait and swallowed the lie…

-And, even after decades of blood and oppression – even after thousands of brutal examples of the very inequality and injustice they had once fought against and voted against – they refused to turn back, refused to see…
+And, even after decades of blood and oppression – even after thousands of brutal examples of the very inequality and injustice they had once fought against – they refused to turn back, refused to see…

 Even though they were normal people.
 Good people.
 Hard-working people.

-More love, more compassion, more unity and peace – is this a bad thing?
+More equality, more justice, more unity and peace – is this such a bad thing?

 No, but beware.
 Beware…